rohm1/phpMyTemplate/README.md

 </html>
 ```

-Note that with this basic setup, the say_hello.tpl file has to be place in a subdirectoy templates/ with respect to say_hello.php
+Note that with this basic setup, the say_hello.tpl file has to be placed in a subdirectoy templates/ with respect to say_hello.php

 ##Features##
 phpMyTemplate comes with a lot of features: